stefandollase/blog.stefandollase.de/_posts/2014-10-07-shortcut-to-push-local-folder-to-webserver.md

 In Ubuntu you can do this via `System Settings > Keyboard > Shortcuts > +`.
 Here, you can put in any title and the following command:

 {% highlight bash %}
-$ gnome-terminal -e "/bin/bash -c 'plh;read'"
+$ gnome-terminal -e "/bin/bash -c 'push-to-server;read'"
 {% endhighlight %}

 It ensures that we see the output of the script, so we are able to copy the needed links.